Electric drive thanks to powercore®

-Electric motors – how powercore® drives the electric car
+Electric motor - how powercore® drives the electric car

-Highly efficient and low loss: electrical steel from thyssenkrupp Steel is the automotive material of the future
+High efficiency, low core losses: Electrical steel from thyssenkrupp Steel is the automotive material of the future

 Electrical steel is the core material for every electric car.
-The special steels channel the magnetic flow and form the basis for every electric motor.
-Nothing runs without them.
-Electrical steel has a decisive impact on the motor’s efficiency in terms of its stators and rotors: the more it minimizes the remagnetization losses in the motor, the more efficient the motor is – increasing the vehicle’s range in the process.
+The special steels that control the magnetic flux form the basis for every electric motor.
+Without them, nothing works.
+In the stators and rotors, electrical steel has a decisive impact on the efficiency of the motor: the more it minimizes the core losses, the greater the efficiency of the motor – and thus the range of the vehicle.

-thyssenkrupp is Europe’s leading manufacturer of electrical steel and produces grades that satisfy the high requirements of electromobility particularly well: remagnetization losses are already nearly 30 percent less than those caused by conventional grades, while the high-tech material’s tremendous strength makes the highest speeds possible in the tightest of spaces.
-The result: steel ensures the road to the future of electromobility is an exciting one.
+thyssenkrupp is Europe’s leading electrical steel producer and manufactures grades that meet the exacting requirements of e-mobility: Core losses are already almost 30% lower than those of conventional grades, while the outstanding strength of the high-tech material permits maximum speeds in the smallest possible space: Steel ensures progress along the road to the e-mobility of the future.

 Electrical steel: more than just mobility

-Electromobility is one way of lowering CO2 emissions in the long term.
-However, simply developing and building electrically driven vehicles doesn’t mean the job is done.
-In order for Germany to actually be able to implement the energy transition in the future, the country’s electricity must come from renewable energies – and not just for electric cars.
+E-mobility is one way to sustainably reduce CO2 emissions.
+But just developing and building electric vehicles is not enough.
+If Germany is to achieve the energy transition in the future, its electricity must also come from renewable energies – and not just for EVs.

-Ultimately, the number of charging stations along with the entire charging infrastructure need to be expanded on a massive scale. thyssenkrupp’s steel business also has the right high-tech materials and intelligent solutions to do this in its powercore® portfolio.
+Ultimately, we also need to massively expand the number of charging stations and the entire charging infrastructure. thyssenkrupp’s Steel business has the high-tech materials and smart solutions for this in its powercore® portfolio.

 Without steel there is no e-mobility.
 So it’s looking very much as if the most important automotive material of the past and present will also be the most important material of the future.